 The UK will now also be free to return to its historically preferred "merchant" approach to interconnector regulation, in place of the regulated approach imposed on it by the Electricity Regulation, which has led to the development of a complex "cap and collar" model.
 In practice, of course, the UK will need to strike a balance between preferring its own energy policy interests and entering into arrangements acceptable to its neighbours and other partners.
 However, outside the EU there is likely to be greater scope for a GB-specific regime to emerge, with the resulting increase in uncertainty for businesses.

 As in the case of REMIT, even if the UK government wishes to continue to align GB energy policy closely with that of the EU post-Brexit, a number of the institutional arrangements under the Electricity Regulation, and certainly the entire ACER framework, will be difficult to replicate without some sort of specific agreement between the UK and the EU.
-As in the case of Switzerland, an energy agreement is likely to be conditional on acceptance of at least some of the fundamental EU freedoms – a condition that can be expected to be particularly hard for the UK to swallow judging by the importance of this issue in the debate leading up to the vote .
+As in the case of Switzerland, an energy agreement is likely to be conditional on acceptance of at least some of the fundamental EU freedoms.
+This currently appears to be out of the question for the UK government, and it remains to be seen what alternative arrangements can be put in place.

 Effect on the EU electricity Network Codes